Adeebrq/Zippy-zk-compression-hackathon/README.md

 ![Zippy Demo](https://drive.google.com/uc?export=view&id=1AoihE7WZ2UsifAqxGblqlLC-44659WKq)

+## ⚠️ Browser Compatibility

+The live project may not function correctly in Brave browser due to certain security settings.
+For the best experience, please use **Google Chrome with phantom wallet**.

 ## Overview

 Zippy is a decentralized web application (dApp) built on Solana devnet network that empowers event organizers to mint compressed tokens as Proof-of-Participation (cPOPs), which attendees can claim by simply scanning a QR code.
 By leveraging zero-knowledge compression via Light Protocol, Zippy delivers a highly scalable, low-cost, and privacy-friendly experience for both creators and participants.
 This project was developed as part of the ZK Compression Track in the Solana Hackathon to showcase real-world utility for compressed tokens.